India women's national cricket team: Gallery

+Members of the Indian cricket team before a Women's Cricket World Cup game in Sydney.

+Indian batter at the 2010 Women's Cricket World Cup.

+Mithali Raj, former captain of the Indian women's cricket team.

 Current squad

-This lists all the active players who played for India in the last 12 months or were named in the recent ODI or T20I squads.
+This lists all the active players who played for India in the last 12 months or were named in the recent Test, ODI or T20I squads.
 Uncapped players are listed in italics.